LouisAnhTran/llm_proxy_access_gen_ai_app/README.md

     }
 }
 ```
+You will see your selected fine-tune model name, your prompt, which is 'Tell me more about his hobbies?' in this case, and the model's response.
+Please note that the fine-tuned model's response may not be entirely accurate due to the limited training dataset.
+I will continuously expand the training dataset and retrain the model.
+Hopefully, by the time you send the request, it will return a much more sensible and accurate response.

 ###### 3.3 Send inference request using custom question to mock model
 Let examine the microservices architecture by sending inference request to mock server.
 Select `mock-gpt-model-0701' as model name in request body.